roymacdonald/ofBook/chapters/events/chapter.md

     }

 protected:
-    //We will use this boo to check if the events are registered or not. bool bListeningMouseEvent = false;
+    //We will use this bool to check if the ofEvents are registered or not. bool bListeningMouseEvent = false;

     ofRectangle rect;